Hardware Design and Development Tools / Technologies

 We adjust the architecture appropriately, whether we build on an operating system – Linux or Windows – or bare-metal firmware.

-For the software development process, we use a tool family made by Atlassian.
 We have long experience with JIRA, which is used for bug tracking, where we often utilize Agile process flows based on Kanban or Scrum.

 And we exploit the main advantage of JIRA, which is its close connection to the Bitbucket repository.